 Since Astana obtained the status of capital in 1998, Kazakhstan celebrated Capital Day in Kazakhstan on June 10.
 Whether it is a coincidence or not but 10th of June is also the birthday of the first and ex-president of Kazakhstan, Nursultan Nazarbaev.

-Nur-Sultan is the only capital in Central Asia that was built and developed after Independence.
-The northmost capital of Central Asia located in Euroasia Nur-Sultan blends elements of both East and West.
+Astana is the only capital in Central Asia that was built and developed after Independence.
+The northernmost capital of Central Asia, located in Euroasia, it blends elements of both East and West.
 The most fascinating architectural structure is The Palace of Peace, Reconciliation and Baiterek.
-In 1999, UNESCO mark Nur-Sultan “The City of Peace”.
-Within the last two centuries, the population of the capital increased to 1 million.
+In 1999, UNESCO recognized Astana as “The City of Peace”.

-Day of the First President - December 1st
+Day of Kazakhstan's First President - December 1st

-The day marks the achievements of the first president and aims to strengthen peace and harmony in the country.
-Normally, it celebrated with cultural events that are held throughout Kazakhstan and festive fireworks arranged in the evening in honor of ex and first president Nursultan Nazarbayev.
+The day marks the achievements of the first president and aims to strengthen the peace and harmony in Kazakhstan.
+Normally, it is celebrated with cultural events that are held throughout Kazakhstan and by the festive fireworks arranged in the evening in honor of the (ex) first president Nursultan Nazarbayev.

 Kazakhstan Independence Day - December 16th